 Indigenous peoples in Indonesia

-The national indigenous peoples’ organization, Aliansi Masyarakat Adat Nusantara (AMAN), uses the term masyarakat adat to refer to indigenous peoples.
-A conservative estimate of the number of indigenous peoples in Indonesia amounts to between 30 and 40 million people.
+The national indigenous peoples’ organization, Aliansi Masyarakat Adat Nusantara (AMAN), estimates that the number of indigenous peoples in Indonesia falls between 50 and 70 million people.

 Legislation concerning indigenous peoples

 The third amendment to the Indonesian Constitution recognizes indigenous peoples’ rights in Article 18b-2.
-In more recent legislation, there is an implicit, though conditional, recognition of some rights of peoples referred to as masyarakat adat or masyarakat hukum adat, such as Act No. 5/1960 on Basic Agrarian Regulation, Act No. 39/1999 on Human Rights, MPR Decree No X/2001 on Agrarian Reform.
+In more recent legislation, there is an implicit, though conditional, recognition of some rights of peoples referred to as masyarakat adat or masyarakat hukum adat, such as:

 Enjoy some images from Indonesia below (IWGIA Flickr archive)